-Prerequisite: Basic knowledge of electromagnetic theory.
+Prerequisite : Basic knowledge of electromagnetic theory.

-Objective: To develop the skills required to solve problems related to harmonic

-Outcome: The students will be able to analyze EFIE, MFIE for any type of microwave
+- Objective : To develop the skills required to solve problems related to harmonic electromagnetic fields and momentum methods. - Outcome : The students will be able to analyze EFIE, MFIE for any type of microwave

 Unit I: Electromagnetic Waves